Chr15w1986/Javascript_PP2/README.md

 * IMAGES
-    * There is one background image, a silouhette of a clock.
+    * There is one background image, a silhouette of a clock.
     * The image has been compressed through `Tinypng.com`
     * The image used has not been pushed past the pixel limit in order to prevent image distortion